Review of The Framery (formerly Liingo Eyewear): How Do They Compare with Warby Parker?

 Their journey began with Peder’s shock at paying nearly $400 for a pair of prescription glasses that he didn’t even really like.

-Liingo is focused on enabling customers to “tell their stories” through glasses:
+They were focused on enabling customers to “tell their stories” through glasses.
+As they wrote on an earlier version of Liingo’s “About Us” page:

 Glasses should serve as an outward expression of personality: an extension of style.
 Visual language.
 A voice.
 We want to help people tell their stories through eyewear.